 The energy consumption and hash rate numbers can help you understand the number of hashes that can be mined from every watt of electricity flowing through the mining hardware.
 After that, divide the hash rate by the hardware’s watt consumption to get the calculation.

 Nice Miner is a free Bitcoin miner which can be used by the beginners also and is popular as per the bitcoin mining pool and bitcoin mining websites.
+A USB Bitcoin miner, when connected to the PC with suitable software, performs the mining at a certain hash rate.

 Even if Antminer S5 may not be the latest version like other models - S7 and S9, its function is exemplary.
 The Bitmain Antminer S5 features a power supply labeled 115 Volts, which draws about 560 Watts.
 Its power consumption needs are low, similar to those running bitcoin mining computers can accommodate the Antminer S5.
 The unit produces about 1 GH/s for every 0.51 watts consumed with respect to its efficiency. the S3, the S5’s efficiency has improved in comparison to its predecessor.
-This is one of the best Bitcoin miner 2019.
+This is one of the best Bitcoin miner hardware in 2020.

 Since its introduction in 2015, BitMain AntMiner S7 has become one of the most popular Bitcoin mining hardware because of its lower power consumption factor.
 The power supply unit recommended for utilization the S7 is 1600 watt APW3, which is one of the best available in the market, designed specifically for Bitcoin mining.
 The efficiency of AntMiner S7 depends on the effectiveness of the ambient temperature and the power supply used.
 But, at room temperature of around 25-degree centigrade, the S7 produces about 1300 watts.